 Royal Hospital for Children and Young People and the Department of Clinical Neurosciences

-An exciting new chapter in the proud histories of The Royal Hospital for Sick Children, Department of Clinical Neurosciences and Child and Adolescent Mental Health Service will begin in 2019 when they move to their purpose-built home at Edinburgh BioQuarter.
-The £150m facility will add to the teaching, healthcare and clinical capabilities across the site.
+An exciting new chapter in the proud histories of The Royal Hospital for Children and Young People, Department of Clinical Neurosciences and Child and Adolescent Mental Health Service will begin when they move to their purpose-built home at Edinburgh BioQuarter.
+The £150m facility will add to the innovation, teaching, healthcare and clinical capabilities at the site, including paediatric clinical trials.

 What’s at BioQuarter

 The Royal Infirmary of Edinburgh is a major acute teaching hospital.
 With a 24-hour Accident and Emergency department, it provides a full range of acute medical and surgical services for patients from across Lothian, and specialist services for people from across the south east of Scotland and beyond.

 - Cardiology and cardiothoracic surgery